JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte_part2.md

 ...
 ```

 If you follow closely, you may have noticed that the currency for the cost of the building is still hardcoded as `$` and not `currencyToString(money)`.
-It's because for now we have not looked into buying building with other currencies than money.
+It's because for now we have not looked into buying building with other currency than money.
 We will change it when times come to implement that feature.

 Note also that `currencyToString()` might possibly have been a component.
 (And that might have been a better implementation choice, I'm not sure).
 Try it out if you want!